“Cistern of Theodosius”

 While it is often identified as the Theodosius Cistern, it was located in the Fifth Region of Constantinople, which was located northeast of this cistern.
 Other cisterns are known to have been in the vicinity, such as the Cisterna Maxima said to be located near the Forum of Constantine.
-It was recently opened after undergoing restoration for several years.
+It opened in 2018 after undergoing restoration for several years.

 Plan by Forchheimer & Strzygowski